A Guide to Choosing the Right PDF & E-Signing Software for Your Business

 CCPA compliance: CCPA (or The California Consumer Privacy Act) acts a lot like GDPR, but it's there to protect both the consumer and their privacy rights.
 CCPA is intended for people living in California, USA.

-ISO 27001 accreditation: ISO 27001 is named after its joint-issuing organization, the International Organization for Standardization.
+ISO/IEC 27001 accreditation: ISO/IEC 27001 is named after its joint-issuing organization, the International Organization for Standardization.
 The international standard was released in 2013 and outlines best practices for organizations to manage information security via people, processes, and technology.

 SSL encryption: SSL encryption, or Secure Sockets Layer encryption, is a special protocol for internet servers and browsers to encrypt, decrypt, and authenticate transmitted information.